Soldier Son trilogy: Plot

 The career of a person living in Gernia is heavily influenced by their parentage.
-Those sons born to common parentage follow their father's career.
-However, for the sons of a noble, things are different.
-The eldest son inherits his father's title, the second son serves as an officer in the army, the third son enters priesthood, while the fourth becomes an artist.
+The sons that are born to common parentage follow their father's career.
+However, it is different for the sons of a noble.
+The eldest son inherits his father's title, the second son serves as an officer in the army, the third son enters priesthood, and the fourth son becomes an artist.
 This allocation continues for further sons.
 Daughters are relegated to submissive roles, being primarily used to forge social links with arranged marriages.

 The first book, Shaman's Crossing, concerns Nevare's education.
 As a young boy on the vast plains, his position as the second son, the Soldier Son, is cemented from birth.
 From an early age, Nevare is drilled in mounted cavalla (Cavalry) techniques, riding, survival, tactics, and all aspects of life as an officer in the King's Cavalla.
 As a teenager, he has a first encounter with the Specks' magic (see below), which will influence the rest of his life.
 Later, as a young man, Nevare's education at the King's Cavalla Academy begins.
 Nevare suffers the consequences of being the son of a New Noble, when the struggle between Old Nobles and New Nobles in the court of Gernia affects the supposedly independent Academy.

-Book two, Forest Mage, concerns Nevare's trip in disgrace to a town near Gettys, and his time at this farthest outpost in the King's Road construction.
+Book two, Forest Mage, concerns Nevare's trip in disgrace to a town near Gettys, and his time at this furthest outpost in the King's Road construction.
 His connection with the Specks, a race of tree people who live on after their corporeal lives, develops further.
 The changes imposed to his body by the Specks' magic he wields, causes rejection and discrimination by most Gernians, including his family.
 In spite of it, he still pursues his dream of a military career.
-At the same time, he also tries to save the Specks' ancestors forest from the devastations produced by the Gernian's road advance.
+At the same time, he also attempts to save the Specks' ancestors forest from the devastations produced by the Gernian's road advance.

 The third and final book, Renegade's Magic, details Nevare's sojourn with the Specks in their extensive forest near the Barrier Mountains.
 His cousin and her husband Spink continue to deal with events in Gettys.
 Nevare's disjoint personalities are united to realize the initial goal of the magic, in spite of the serious consequences it has on Nevare's life.
-But balance is finally achieved.
+However, balance is finally achieved.